 NCCB has been a 501(c)(3) non-profit since 2013.

 Wayman was succeeded by Curtis Johnson, and then by Jay Hatfield who served as conductor until 1991.
 Jay was followed by UNC doctoral student Gary Schallert (now at Western Kentucky University), and then by Scott Schlup, band director at Lesher JHS, who served until 2000.
 Scott was followed by Dr. Ron Holleman (conductor of the Ethos Chamber Orchestra) who served until 2005.
 UNC doctoral student Ronda Street (now Dr. DePriest of Waynedburg University, PA) next served for a year.
 Our next leader was doctoral student Brian Casey (now Dr. Casey of Houghton College).
-In the fall of 2007 Mr. Bert Aguirre (language arts teacher at South Valley Middle School) became our conductor, and he served for nearly ten years.
-Starting in Fall 2016, Sebastian Adams (middle school band director at Colorado Early Colleges) took the reins.
+In the fall of 2007, Bert Aguirre (language arts teacher at South Valley Middle School) became our conductor, and he served for nearly ten years.
+Starting in Fall 2016, Sebastian Adams (music director at St. Vrain Valley Schools) took the reins.

-Why have we endured for nearly 40 years?
+Over the years, our number has grown from the original four to more than 60 musicians, ranging from ages 15 to 90.
+Why have we endured for over 40 years?
 Because we truly enjoy the creative process and coming together to make music!